Comma splice

 To avoid a comma splice, insert a semicolon between the two independent clauses or use a coordinating conjunction that is preceded by a comma.

-For more information on punctuating sentences and avoiding comma splices, please see Punctuating sentences: Commas, semicolons, and colons.
+For more information on punctuating sentences and avoiding comma splices, please see the Commas, Semicolons, and Colons video.